 - 21.1.1 Each Senior Manager is responsible for planning their own staff requirements within their available budget. - 21.1.2 Approval of all vacancies and extensions of fixed-term contracts must comply with the Financial Manual. - 21.1.3 Unless the responsibility rests with the Senate as outlined in Ordinance 4, or with the Remuneration Committee in accordance with Ordinance 3, the following will apply: - a.
-The Vice-Chancellor, following proposals from the Director of People and Culture, will be responsible for reviewing and setting staff pay and reward, conditions of employment, People and Culture policy and procedures, and the constitution of interview and promotion boards; - b.
-The Director of People and Culture, or other authorised person within the People and Culture Professional Service will be responsible for approving offers of appointment, promotions, rewards payments, contractual changes and other associated staff matters.
+The Vice-Chancellor, following proposals from the HR Director, will be responsible for reviewing and setting staff pay and reward, conditions of employment, HR policy and procedures, and the constitution of interview and promotion boards; - b.
+The HR Director, or other authorised person within HR will be responsible for approving offers of appointment, promotions, reward payments, contractual changes and other associated staff matters.